What is pergola – it’s a good place to rest in a shade

 This gives the pergola an “industrial feel” and would be better suited to professional builders for public spaces, also there would be little to no maintenance.

-While this is a nice option it is usually too costly and difficult for homeowners and do it yourselfers.
+While this is a nice option it is usually too costly and difficult for homeowners and does it yourselfers.

 Sail top pergolas can be built with either 3 or 4 posts and then have a sail connected across the tops of the posts to offer shade, they offer a more modern or chic look, with cleaner lines and little distraction from the structure itself.